PreranaPattnaik4/PreranaPattnaik4/README.md

 🌐 My AI/ML Portfolio – [Visit Here »](https://preranapattnaik4.github.io/my-portfolio/)

-Got it ✅ I’ll rewrite your **portfolio introduction** to align with your **new resume**.
-The tone will stay professional yet approachable, highlighting your achievements, projects, and future goals while keeping it reader-friendly.

----

-# 🌐 My AI/ML Portfolio – [Visit Here »](https://preranapattnaik4.github.io/my-portfolio/)

 Welcome to my portfolio!
 I'm **Prerana Kailash Pattnaik**, an **AI/ML Engineer in progress**, passionate about building real-world AI agents, contributing to open-source, and empowering communities through technology.

 ---